 Every student should have fair access to every school, so EnrollNOLA policies apply to all students in the same way.

 EnrollNOLA procedures are clearly detailed and publicly available to all schools and families.

 Families fill out a single application with all of their school preferences, and receive a single best offer to one of their preferred schools.

 EnrollNOLA understands that, for some families, attending a school close to home is very important.
-That’s why nearly all elementary and middle schools that participate in OneApp give priority to half of all open seats to applicants who live in the school’s geographic zone.
+That’s why nearly all elementary and middle schools that participate in OneApp give priority to applicants who live near the school.
 Students enrolling in most high schools will not receive geographic priority.
 This approach maximizes student choice and allows schools to specialize in particular programs and areas.
 Families should consider these factors when selecting schools and planning for next school year.

 EnrollNOLA understands that families often want all of their children to attend the same school together.
 OneApp honors parents’ ability to choose either to send all of their students to school together, or to choose different schools based on each student’s individual interests and needs, in two important ways:

 If a student applies to a school that their sibling already attends, the student will receive priority in the lottery.
 For sibling priority to take effect, the sibling must be scheduled to remain enrolled in the school for the coming school year.
 This means that the sibling of a graduating senior, for example, will not receive sibling priority to their sibling’s school.
 Some schools require sibling verification, if you identify your student as a sibling you will be contacted to provide documents to prove that relationship.

 Family Link is how OneApp tries to keep siblings together when a parent / guardian submits an application for more than one child to attend the same school.